 Types of challenging behaviour

 - Self-injury or self-harm: This can present as head banging, hand or arm biting, hair pulling, eye gouging, face or head slapping, skin picking, scratching or pinching and forceful head shaking.
 ‘About half of all people with autism engage in self-injurious behaviour at some point in their life.
-People who used these behaviours as children may return to them as adults during times of stress, illness or change,’ says NAS.
+People who used these behaviours as children may return to them as adults during times of stress, illness or change,’ says The National Autistic Society.

 - Being aggressive: Hurting others; biting, pinching, slapping, spitting, hair pulling and screaming or shouting.